techtraits/techtraits-blog/_posts/2014-07-07-Writing-your-first-Hadoop-Job.markdown

 </build>
 {% endcodeblock %}

 We also add the dependencies element and include the hadoop dependency so that we will have access to the required library classes in our class path.
-The complete pom is should now look like [this](https://raw.githubusercontent.com/techtraits/hadoop-wordcount/master/pom.xml).
+The complete pom should now look like [this](https://raw.githubusercontent.com/techtraits/hadoop-wordcount/master/pom.xml).
 {% codeblock  Maven Pom Dependencies lang:xml %}
 <dependencies>
 	<!-- Hadoop Dependencies -->